The Micato Grand Safari

 - Spectacular views and incomparably fascinating ecosystems: regal Mount Kilimanjaro; the Serengeti Plains; the famed Mara River; the Laikipia Plateau and jagged Aberdare mountains; and the Lost World of the Ngorongoro Crater.

-- Lunch at home with Micato founders Felix and Jane Pinto.
+- A welcoming meal at home with Micato founders Felix and Jane Pinto.

 Your adventure begins today as you enplane for Africa.

-The next day, we’ll tour the occasionally spellbinding, always excellent National Museum, wend our way over to the Giraffe Centre for some interspecies camaraderie, and visit the former home of Karen Blixen, author—writing as Isak Dinesen— of Out of Africa, one of the most evocative books ever written about any earthly place.
-And we’ll head over to Lavington, the nearby home of Felix and Jane Pinto, Micato’s founding couple, for a hearty, familial, and story-flavoured lunch.
+The next day, we’ll wend our way over to the Giraffe Centre for some interspecies camaraderie, and visit the former home of Karen Blixen, author—writing as Isak Dinesen— of Out of Africa, one of the most evocative books ever written about any earthly place.
+And we’ll head over to Lavington, the home of Felix and Jane Pinto, Micato’s founding couple, for a hearty, familial, and story-flavoured lunch, then tour the excellent National Museum before returning to our hotel.

 We fly south this morning over the Athi Plains to the natural wonderland of Amboseli National Park.
 Mount Kilimanjaro, the still-glaciated monarch of Africa, presides over Amboseli, thrusting three dizzying miles above the park’s grasslands.
 As Peter Matthiessen wrote in The Tree Where Man Was Born, “A snow peak in the tropics draws the heart to a fine shimmering painful point of joy.”